Andrej52/GYMBEAM-Case-Study/README.md

 # GYMBEAM-Case-Study
-This is an  exam solution
+This is an  exam solution <br>
-API used here is from :   davmixcool
+API author for sentiment Analysis is:    <a href="https://github.com/davmixcool">davmixcool</a>